axieinfinity/ronin-documentation/docs/basics/key-concepts.md

 ---
-description: Basic concepts to help you speak blockchain and Ronin.
+description: Key concepts and some examples to help you speak blockchain and Ronin.
+title: Key concepts
 ---

-# Key concepts

-Terms and examples to help you speak the industry lingo.

 ## A